The OVMA Insurance Program (OIP) provides practice owners and non-owner members with the best insurance coverage options available to veterinarians.

 What kind of benefits do I get for being a good driver?

-The OVMA Insurance Program saves members hundreds of dollars a year in premiums and there are even more savings for drivers with clean driving records.
+The OVMA Insurance Program saves members hundreds of dollars a year in premiums, and there are even more savings for drivers with clean driving records and those who practice safe driving behaviours (including monitoring speeding, hard braking, acceleration patterns).

 You're eligible for special auto insurance coverage if you have:

-- Held a valid driver’s licence in Canada or the U.S. for the past 9 years
+- Held a valid driver’s license in Canada or the U.S. for the past nine years.

-- No at-fault accidents within the past 9 years (applies to all drivers of the vehicle)
+- No at-fault accidents within the past nine years (applies to all drivers of the vehicle).

-- No driver of the vehicle having been convicted in the past 3 years of any Serious or Major driving conviction; or more than 1 Minor driving conviction.
+- No driver of the vehicle having been convicted in the past three years of any serious or major driving conviction, or more than one minor driving conviction.

-- Not had a policy cancelled for non-payment within the past 3 years
+- Not had a policy cancelled for non-payment within the past three years.